Clinical Associate Professor, Stanford Department of Psychiatry & Behavioral Sciences

 Honors & Awards

-Chairman's Award: Community Commitment & Engagement, Stanford Department of Psychiatry & Behavioral Sciences (2023)
+Chairman's Award: Community Commitment and Engagement, Stanford Department of Psychiatry and Behavioral Sciences (2023)

-Leadership Development Award, Leadership Academy, Stanford Department of Psychiatry & Behavioral Sciences (2023)
+Leadership Development Award, Leadership Academy, Stanford Department of Psychiatry and Behavioral Sciences (2023)

-Faculty Professional and Leadership Development Award, Stanford Department of Psychiatry & Behavioral Sciences (2021)
+Faculty Professional and Leadership Development Award, Stanford Department of Psychiatry and Behavioral Sciences (2021)

 Boards, Advisory Committees, Professional Organizations